TVNZ 1: Branding

 TV One has used numerous logos throughout its history.
 Until 2016, all displayed "one" as a word, rather than as a number.
 The original 1975 logo featured large rounded lettering, sometimes with the top half of the "o" in the lowercase "one" divided into rainbow colours.
 This was replaced after the formation of Television New Zealand in 1980, with uppercase inline lettering.

 The Friz Quadrata typeface and a more classical look debuted in 1987, contrasting Channel 2's more contemporary appearance.
 The more familiar sans serif italic lettering, with mixed case lettering, was launched during the 1996 Olympics, variations of this logo were used up to 2013 with the colours changing every few years or the logo behind a coloured background.
+In 2007, TV One rebranded, adopting orange as its new on-air colour, at the cost of NZ$300,000, with the aim of making the channel more relevant to local audiences.
 In 2013 the logo was changed, continuing to use the sans serif lettering but no longer in italics.

 In October 2016, TV One was rebranded as TVNZ 1 with the logo changed to simply the number 1 in bold black with a red scribble pattern around the number, while sister channel TV2 renamed TVNZ 2, with a purple scribble pattern around the number.